 At first glance it seems simple and easy to be travel blogger, but the reality is not so.
-It is true that you have the joy of traveling a lot, visiting dozens of countries and traveling the world far and wide.
-But sometimes you get hit by all kinds of unexpected problems - adaptation, financial problems, sometimes it can be extremely tiring and so on.
-For these reasons, I have a special respect for travel people, especially for those who travel a lot on their own.
+It is true that you have the joy of traveling a lot, of visiting dozens of countries and of traveling the world far and wide.
+But sometimes you can run into all sorts of unforeseen problems - adaptation, financial problems, sometimes it can be extremely tiring, etc. Because of these reasons, I have a special respect for people who travel, especially for those who travel a lot on their own.

 Today we continue the series of stories with one sent by Ioana Budeanu - Journalist / Writer / Blogger / Travel Writer.
-I had the opportunity to talk to Ioana and I can say that she has extensive travel experience.
-He may not have many countries visited, but he has gathered many memories, with good and bad, from the areas where he stepped.
+I had the opportunity to talk to Ioana and I can say that she has a vast experience in travel.
+He may not have a lot of countries to visit, but he has gathered a lot of memories, good and bad, from the areas where he stepped.

 Today's story is about airplanes and different flight experiences.

-I sit upright in my chair and try not to move, not to breathe.
-The seat belt feels sore on my stomach, but I know it's a good thing, which keeps me connected to reality.
-The speed on the runway is fabulous, and then the plane goes up and gives me a strange and pleasant state of weightlessness.
-When the wings are bent over the cities they leave, the calm melts and their presence makes them feel an organic fear, a fear of the unknown.
-No, I'm not scared to death on the plane.
-I'm afraid of those last, heavy seconds, when I know something is going to happen.
-But, over the years, I have learned to trust, to look at the relaxed face of stewardesses and to listen to the pleasant voice of pilots, those people of heaven, of infinity and perfection ...
+I sit up straight in my chair and try not to move, not to breathe.
+The seat belt feels painful on my stomach, but I know it's a good thing that keeps me connected to reality.
+The speed on the runway is fabulous, and then the plane rises and gives me a strange and pleasant state of weightlessness.
+When the wings bend over the cities they leave, calm melts and an organic fear, a fear of the unknown, is felt.
+No, I'm not afraid of death on the plane.
+I'm afraid of those last, hard seconds, when I know something is going to happen.
+But over the years, I have learned to trust, to look at the stewardesses' relaxed face, and to listen to the pleasant voice of the pilots, those people of heaven, of infinity and perfection…

 I will never forget my first flight.
-It happened very, very shortly before, through 2009, when I received a gift from work on a trip to Amsterdam.
+It happened a very, very short time before, in 2009, when I received a trip to Amsterdam as a gift from work.
 I flew with KLM, obviously, and I had conflicting feelings.
-On the one hand, everything was new and interesting, on the other hand, my head was on my own and I felt left out and crammed into my window seat.
-But this first trip meant a lot to me - it laid the foundation for my career, so to speak.
+On the one hand, everything was new and interesting, on the other hand, it was literally shaking my head and I felt awkward and cramped in my window seat.
+But this first trip meant a lot to me - it laid the groundwork for my career, so to speak.
 After the short flight, we arrived in Paradise.
-Nothing else mattered.
-I was there, alone on the streets of Amsterdam, happy to heaven.
-I spent one of the most beautiful days of my life, and if I was tired and cold when I left, I came back healed, rested (although I didn't sleep more than 5 hours in a weekend) and knew that I I am in front of a miracle: I was free!
+Nothing mattered anymore.
+I was there, alone on the streets of Amsterdam, happy to the sky.
+I spent one of the most beautiful days of my life and, if I was terribly tired and cold when I left, I came back healed, rested (although I didn't sleep more than 5 hours on a weekend) and I knew I was I find myself in front of a miracle: I was free!

-Of course, it is the generally accepted sentiment: when you try new things, which become possible and ... easy, you feel invincible.
-And that's how it all started ...
+Normally, it is the generally accepted feeling: when you try new things, which become possible and easy, you feel invincible.
+And that's how it all started…